[Infographic] How The Internet Can Help 1.3 Million UK Atrial Fibrillation Patients

 The MyTherapy app (available for iOS and Android) has been clinically tested for supporting you in safely taking medications, be it Warfarin or one of the newer NOACs ('Novel Oral Anticoagulant, e.g. Xarelto (Rivaroxaban), Eliquis (Apixaban) or Pradaxa (Dabigatran)).
 MyTherapy reminds you to take your meds on time.
 It also supports you in monitoring your measurements, such as your heart rate and weight.
 The built-in health report summarizes your medications, measurements, and symptoms so you and your doctor can oversee your health progress.

 Exercising is a great way to improve your quality of life.
 Even with Atrial Fibrillation, you can do moderate physical activities to keep a healthy weight and to reduce your heart rate.
 Apps like the '7 Minute Workout' can help you find the right exercise and staying motivated.
 Before you start, please consult your doctor what you can and what you cannot do.
 Also, make sure to slowly ramp up your level of exercise and to always watch your pulse and symptoms.

 Minimise risk factors

-Buildling a sound understanding of your disease is a pre-requisite for taking informed decisions regarding (un-)healthy behaviour.
-If you are based in the UK and need additional information about atrial fibrillation and stroke, also check out:
+Building a sound understanding of your disease is a pre-requisite for taking informed decisions regarding (un-)healthy behaviour.
+If you are based in the UK and need additional information about atrial fibrillation and stroke, come back for more soon!